Checklist: Essential Steps to Sell an Inherited Property in Georgia

 Download the full Probate & Inherited Property Guide »

-Can I sell an inherited house in Georgia before probate is complete?
+Can I sell an inherited house in Georgia before probate is done?

-What documents do I need to sell an inherited property in Georgia?
+What paperwork do I need to sell an inherited house?

-Can I sell an inherited house that’s in poor condition or has tenants?
+Can I sell the house if it needs a lot of work or has tenants?